uk-gov-mirror/companieshouse.web-security-node/README.md

         sessionCookieName: cookieName
     }
     app.use(createLoggerMiddleware(config.applicationNamespace));

+    // Recommended to use the EnsureSessionCookiePresentMiddleware from
+    // `node-session-handler` too - see subsequent note app.use(EnsureSessionCookiePresentMiddleware(cookieConfig))

     // It is important that CSRF Protection follows the Sesion and urlencoded
     // Middlewares, maybe put at end of the middleware chain (before